Seneca-ICTOER/OSL645/docs/Labs/lab9.md

 Management has sent you (the Linux sysadmin) that a "new" employee has been hired and will be on on probation for 3 months.
 As the Linux system administrator, they want you to perform the following steps:

-1. Remain in your **deb1** VM for this section.
-2. Use the **useradd** command to create a user account called: **noobie** to expire in 3 months from this date as part of the security policy of this organization (issue man useradd to determine correct option to set expiry date).
+1. Use the **useradd** command to create a user account called: **noobie** to expire in 3 months from this date as part of the security policy of this organization (issue man useradd to determine correct option to set expiry date).
-3. Set an appropriate password for this user account.
+2. Set an appropriate password for this user account.
-4. Add this newly-created user to the newly-created **welcome** group.
+3. Add this newly-created user to the newly-created **welcome** group.
-5. Examine `/etc/group` to verify that you made the correct operations.
+4. Examine `/etc/group` to verify that you made the correct operations.
-6. Use the **usermod** command to set the full name of the user account **noobie** to "**Really Green**".
+5. Use the **usermod** command to set the full name of the user account **noobie** to "**Really Green**".
 Examine the result of running that command in the `/etc/passwd` file.
 What has changed?

 Unfortunately, you were later informed that this "**noobie**" employee was caught stealing from the company.
 They want you to perform the following operations:

-7. Remove this account, but keep "noobie's" home directory for police investigation purposes.
+6. Remove this account, but keep "noobie's" home directory for police investigation purposes.
-8. Verify that you correctly issued the correct commands.
+7. Verify that you correctly issued the correct commands.

 **Answer INVESTIGATION 1 observations / questions in your lab log book.**

+## Left off here
 ## Investigation 2: Controlling Sudo Elevated Privileges

 When you installed Debian on deb1 and deb2, you didn't set a **root** password.
 This caused the installer to give your first regular user account the ability to use the **sudo** command to run commands with root privileges instead of enabling the **root** account.
 Which raises some questions.